J.C. Penney: A Reasonable Growth Scenario

 Debt Refinancing

 Touching further on my last article about J.C.
 Penney, it appears that the bond markets are not particularly concerned about J.C.
 Penney's ability to repay its 2020 notes.
 These notes are trading at near par and have a yield to maturity under 6%, much lower than its YTM from mid-2012 to mid-2016.
-The YTM on the 2020 bonds had briefly spiked over 12% on a couple occasions before.
+The YTM on the 2020 bonds had briefly spiked over 12% on a couple of occasions before.
 The downside for J.C.
-Penney appeared to be potentially catastrophic before, while its downside now appears to be more on the order of a prolonged, but gradual decline.
+Penney appeared to be potentially catastrophic before, while its downside now appears to be more on the order of a prolonged but gradual decline.
 That's a situation that doesn't result in high risk for shorter-term bondholders.

 On the other hand, J.C.
 Penney's 2097 bonds are currently trading around 70 cents on the dollar, which does indicate concern about J.C.
 Penney's very long-term future.
 Back in 2009, these bonds trading for under 50 cents on the dollar though, and as recently as 2016 had dipped close to 60 cents on the dollar.